Assisted Living

 Tell us your care needs to receive options tailored to your budget.

-Other ways to pay for assisted living
+Other sources of financial assistance for assisted living

 Families also ask

 No, Medicare doesn’t pay for adult diapers that seniors may need in assisted living.
-These and other incontinence supplies are typically paid for out of pocket or with a health savings account .
+These and other incontinence supplies are typically paid for out of pocket or with a health savings account.

 SHARE THE ARTICLE

 3. Centers for Medicare and Medicaid Services.
-Special Needs Plans (SNP).
+Special needs plans (SNP).

 Written by